All Episodes

 I wish these were better times, but I'm good.

-Uh yeah, you and me both.
+Yeah, you and me both.

-Um I just want to say that uh, you know, I at this point there's some people calling for a full-on military response from us, and at this point, I don't think that would help.
+I just want to say that, you know, at this point, there's some people calling for a full-on military response from us.

-I think that what what I'd like to see, and I what I hear is happening right now, is the United States Special Forces going in and rescuing as many American hostages as they can find alive.
+I think that what I'd like to see, and what I hear is happening right now, is the United States Special Forces going in and rescuing as many American hostages as they can find alive.

-I think that maybe that would be uh even more of a debacle than what we need right now, what Israel needs.
+I think that maybe that would be even more of a debacle than what we need right now, what Israel needs.

-And uh explain that in more detail and what kind of support are you referring to?
+What kind of support are you referring to?

-So, like a full-on military response, right?
+So like a full-on military response, right?

-Um I think we could do be I think we could do better at supporting Israel than we are Ukraine.
+I think we could do better at supporting Israel than we are Ukraine.

-The world was behind us when we lost two thousand nine hundred and seventy-seven uh of our fellow Americans on nine eleven, and the world was not shy about sharing what we needed uh uh w uh at the time with us.
+And the world was not shy about sharing what we needed at the time with us.

-And I would say that it is a noble cause to take out terrorists wherever they are, and certainly beyond everything else, just offer the moral support as Israel stood by us after 9-11.
+And I would say that it is a noble cause to take out terrorists wherever they are.

 Benjamin Netanyahu was a loud, outspoken supporter of America response, America's response to 9-11.